 Form AN requires the applicant to provide proof of "freedom from immigration time restrictions" — meaning ILR, settled status under the EU Settlement Scheme, or permanent residence.
 Acceptable evidence in 2026 includes:

-- Biometric Residence Permit (BRP): Showing ILR endorsement — note that BRP cards are gradually being replaced by digital eVisa during 2025–2026
+• Biometric Residence Permit (BRP): Showing ILR endorsement — note that BRP cards have been replaced by a digital record you access through a UKVI account during 2025–2026

 UK Citizenship Cost 2026 — Naturalisation Fee £1,709 + Ceremony